kent-map/dickens/docs/mobile-landscapes.md

 >
 > Dickensed it of course.

 What follows is our attempt to capture something of this experience, one autobiographical novel at a time.
-In the manner of Arthur Helliar’s 1924 guide to Broadstairs, it includes incidents that are ‘strange and curious’ as well as 'much unreliable information and many quaint conceits.’
+In the manner of Arthur Helliar’s 1924 guide to [Broadstairs], it includes incidents that are ‘strange and curious’ as well as 'much unreliable information and many quaint conceits.’

 ### David Copperfield